 We keep your information for as long as necessary to fulfil the purposes we collected it for, this is directly linked to the funding of your programme and your Employment and Training Co-ordinator can provide you with further details.
 Where we are the data processors, we follow the retention guidance supplied by the Data Controller.

 Do I have to provide my personal data to you?

-The Integrated Referral Form (IRF) has been designed to meet funding body requirements, without this information we are unable to provide you with services.
+The IRF has been designed to meet funding body requirements, without this information we are unable to provide you with services.

 What are my rights in relation to the information held about me?